Automatic Investment Plans: A Systematic, All-Weather Strategy

 With an automatic investment plan, known as dollar cost averaging, an investor invests the same amount at regular intervals — for example, $500 each month — regardless of whether stock prices rise or fall.
 Using this strategy, investors can buy more shares at lower prices and fewer shares at higher prices.

-A program of regular investing can help take the emotion out of investing when markets turn particularly volatile because your long-term strategy doesn’t change.
+A program of regular investing can help take the emotion out of investing when markets turn particularly volatile, because your long-term strategy doesn’t change.
 There is no need to make a drastic adjustment.
 In fact, taking money out of the market or ceasing to invest during declines might result in selling low or missing the chance to add to a portfolio when prices are down.

-"In my 34 years, I’ve seen a lot of market cycles and lived through some very volatile periods.
-With experience, you begin to understand that none of us can predict what the market is going to do in the short term," says Tim Armour, chairman and CEO of the Capital Group.
+"In my 38 years, I’ve seen a lot of market cycles and lived through some very volatile periods.
+With experience, you begin to understand that none of us can predict what the market is going to do in the short term," says Tim Armour, chair and CEO of the Capital Group.
 "The most important lesson I’ve learned over time is that you have to contain your emotions.
 Sticking with the fundamentals, employing good asset allocation, and maintaining a balanced portfolio with a long-term horizon is the best approach."

 The Benefits of Dollar Cost Averaging

 To illustrate the potential benefits of dollar cost averaging, take a look at the table below.
-In this example, an investor bought shares of a mutual fund at three regular intervals, paying $15, $10 and $20 per share.
+In this hypothetical example, an investor bought shares of a mutual fund at three regular intervals, paying $15, $10 and $20 per share.
 When the price fell to $10 per share, the investor bought more shares.
 When it rose to $20 per share, the investor bought fewer shares.